 Locations & Route:

-Two simultaneous performances will be activated along the Bronx River.
-Audiences can board boats at Starlight Park or Hunts Point Riverside Park, then will ride to Concrete Plant Park and return to their respective starting locations.
+Simultaneous performances will be activated along the Bronx River.
+Audiences board boats at Starlight Park, then will ride to Concrete Plant Park viewing the performances along the way.
 Audiences will spend 2 hours on the boat routes.

 1490 Sheridan Expy, Bronx, NY 10459